Counselling, Psychotherapy & Coaching

 Coaching is typically more future-focused and goal-oriented.
 People may choose coaching when they want support with decision-making, confidence, direction, or navigating change, rather than emotional processing or therapeutic exploration.

 Coaching can be highly effective when it is clearly defined.
-A responsible centre ensures coaching is offered within appropriate limits and does not drift into therapeutic work without the necessary training, supervision, and safeguards.
+A responsible therapy centre ensures coaching remains within appropriate limits and does not drift into therapeutic work without the necessary training, supervision, and safeguards.

-At Cherry Tree Therapy Centre, we see it as our role to help people make sense of their options.
-We don’t assume everyone needs the same kind of support, and we don’t operate on a one-size-fits-all model.
-Instead, we take time to understand what someone is looking for and what might genuinely help.
+At Cherry Tree Therapy Centre, we see it as our role to help you make sense of your options.
+We don’t expect you to arrive knowing exactly what you need.
+Instead, we take time to understand what you are looking for and what might genuinely help.

-This approach benefits not only clients, but practitioners too.
+This clarity benefits practitioners as well as clients.
 Clear frameworks, appropriate referrals, and strong professional boundaries create a healthier, more sustainable environment for everyone involved.

-Offering a range of services doesn’t mean everything is interchangeable.
-A therapy centre isn’t a marketplace where approaches compete for attention; it’s a place where different forms of support are held within a shared ethical and professional framework.
+Offering a range of services does not mean everything is interchangeable.
+A therapy centre is not a marketplace where approaches compete for attention.
+It is a professional setting where different forms of support are held within a shared ethical and organisational framework.

-That framework, thoughtful enquiry handling, clear boundaries, supervision, and ongoing support, is what allows counselling, psychotherapy, and coaching to sit alongside each other without becoming diluted.
+That framework, thoughtful enquiry handling, careful matching, supervision, and ongoing professional oversight, is what allows counselling, psychotherapy, and coaching to sit alongside each other without becoming diluted or blurred.

 People often ask